EPIC-guide/epic-guide.github.io/_life/money-americans.md

 leave the US.
 State taxes are typically friendlier than federal taxes and will only tax your income sourced from that state, but may not necessarily honor federal tax treaties and totalization agreements, if the situation ever arises.

+### US taxes for nonresident aliens

+If you are not a US citizen ("alien") and not a US tax resident ("nonresident", which does not mean the same thing as in plain English), the following is true:

+ * You have to file US federal and state tax returns for only that year.
+The federal return form will likely be 1040-NR.
+ * You will end up paying some US federal and state income tax.
+You will probably get a refund out of the taxes originally deducted at source.
+ * You will not pay Swiss income tax on the same income, but it will count towards determining your tax rate.
+It should be reported under "_Revenus d’activités lucratives et rentes imposables dans un autre État_" ("Income from gainful activities and pensions taxable in another state").
+ * You are not exempt from Social Security contributions if you were on an H1-B visa, but you are exempt / should be able to get them back if you were on an F-1 or J-1 visa.
+Ideally they should not have been deducted to begin with.
+ * The foreign asset reporting requirements described above don't apply to you.

+If you are being considered a US tax resident but are on a student visa and want to claim you are a nonresident, file Form&nbsp;8843.

 ### Swiss taxes